Chinese Idiom Explained: 骑虎难下

 Gōngchéng yǐ jìnxíngle yībàn, tā què yào chèzī, gǎo dé wǒmen qíhǔnánxià.

-The project is halfway through in operation, and yet he wants to withdraw his funding and leave us as if we have a bear by the tail.
+The project is halfway through in operation, and yet he wants to withdraw his funding and leave us as if we have a bull by the tail.

 Tā qíshí méiyǒu nénglì zuò hǎo zhè jiàn shì, dàn yīnwèi huà yǐ chūkǒu, zhǐdé yìngzhe tóupí gàn xiàqù, zhēnshi qíhǔnánxià.